logo

 Contact us

 Australia stands at the forefront of the global energy transition, with impressive progress in adopting renewable energy from wind and solar.
 But as renewable penetration increases, so does the challenge of intermittency.
-For utility providers, the priority is no longer just about expanding renewable capacity.
+For utilities and independent power producers (IPPs), the priority is no longer just about expanding renewable capacity.
 It’s about ensuring that power generation remains both reliable and responsive to constantly changing demand.

 Australia's energy transition